 That's the word from the National Governors Association and the National Association of State Budget Officers, which today released the latest "Fiscal Survey of States," a report on state spending, revenue actions and year-end balances.

-shows slowing growth in the states and predicts tighter fiscal conditions for 2008.
+The 70-page report shows slowing growth in the states and predicts tighter fiscal conditions for 2008.

 Released twice a year, the report gives "a good snapshot indicator of the fiscal health of the states," said Scott Pattison, executive director at NASBO.